How Stablecoin Depegs Cascade Through Crypto Markets

-DeFi exploits aren't isolated failures.
-They are structural events caused by layered abstractions, shared risk and liquidity assumptions that only become visible under stress.
+Why DeFi exploits keep happening: layered abstractions, shared dependencies, and liquidity assumptions only become visible under stress conditions.

 Crypto crashes don't break markets.
 They reveal them.
 Why the real failure usually lives in structure, not in the moment of collapse.